Professor Clem Furlong Blood Test Research

 We know from swab samples of the aircraft interior surfaces that crews and passengers are regularly being exposed to TCP, as it has been detected in nearly all samples analysed to date.

-This vital research needs URGENT funding to be completed.
+This vital research now in its final phases of development needs URGENT funding to be completed.
 If you fly, you need this blood test to be developed.
 Please watch the film above (recorded in late 2019 just before COVID arrived) and help get the work finished.

 PLEASE DONATE TODAY

 (For more information or to get the University banking details to